• Hide in your office and write for months, or even years.

 We work with all disciplines in the social sciences and humanities.
 In Elevate, we’ve worked with scholars in Film Studies, Archaeology, Anthropology, Gender Studies, Urban Studies, Sociology, Education, Media and Communication, English, Literature, Labor Studies, Art History, and Religious Studies.
 Many of our students are writing across disciplines.

-I don’t understand what a hot seat is.
+I don’t understand what an editorial workshop is.
 Can you explain it again?